On the issues arising when defining an X gate for qudits: Extending the Bit-Flip channel to $d$-dimensional systems

-As we previously stated, there are different meanings to the flipping of a qudit that are indistinguishable from each other in a two-dimensional system.
-For instance, we can interpret the quantum bit-flip channel as one where, with a certain probability $p$, an element of the qubit basis, taken as an input state, is flipped similarly to the negation operation in classical computing.
 However, we can interpret its action on a qubit state as obtaining the corresponding orthogonal element to the given input basis state.
-Finally, we can also interpret the quantum bit-flip channel as a successor and a predecessor operation to its cyclic-ordered basis.
-All the abovementioned operations are equivalent in two-dimensional, i.e. binary, systems but will have a different meaning in higher-dimensional spaces.
+Finally, we can also interpret it as a successor and a predecessor operation to its cyclic-ordered basis.
+All of the abovementioned operations are equivalent in two-dimensional systems but will have a different meaning in higher-dimensional spaces.

+In quantum error correction \cite{Roffe2019QuantumErrorCorrect, Deepika2026ReviewQuantErrCorr}, the bit-flip channel, phase-flip channel, and combinations of them are the types of errors mostly considered in this context.
+With the widening interest in qudit quantum computation, extending these quantum channels to higher dimensions is not only theoretically appealing but also a practical concern.
+Moreover, since such extensions broaden the possible noise channels involved in qudit flipping, their study also contributes to the development of practical applications, such as quantum error correction codes.

-In this paper, we propose three quantum channels that represent the different meanings of flipping qutrits.
-In doing so, we also present a general path to extend them to higher dimensions.
+In this paper, we discuss three quantum channels that represent the different meanings of flipping qutrits.
+In doing so, we also discuss the issues and limitations of defining Pauli-type gates and channels in higher dimensions, as, for instance, the necessity of choosing which of the characteristics of qubit Pauli gates, such as them being unitary, traceless, and (skew-)symmetric, to maintain when extending them to qudits.
+Finally, we present a general pathway to extend them to higher dimensions.

 We have organized this article as follows.
 In Sections \ref{sec:IDF} and \ref{sec:su(d)-IDF}, we discuss the extension of the bit-flip channel to higher-dimensional systems by considering the flipping of two basis elements while the remaining ones are invariant.
 In Section \ref{sec:IDF}, this formulation relies on unitary operators, while in Section \ref{sec:su(d)-IDF}, we use the corresponding generalized Gell-Mann matrices associated with the Pauli X gate.
-Then, in Section \ref{sec:SDF}, we define the qudit-flip channel as a superposition of shifts.
-Since the commonly used trit flip channels rely on cyclic one-parameter permutations, we demonstrate that those formulations are particular cases of ours.
+Then, in Section \ref{sec:SDF}, we define the qudit-flip channel as a superposition of forward and backward shifts.
+Since the commonly used trit flip channels rely on cyclic one-parameter permutations, we demonstrate that those formulations are particular cases of the one presented here.
 Finally, in Section \ref{sec:Entanglement}, we use Negativity as a measure to discuss how entanglement behaves under the action of the newly defined channels on bipartite qutrit systems, demonstrating that the presented channels are not equivalent.